NHSDigital/gp2gp-reporting-infrastructure/README.md

 Error: `Error: Failed to validate installed provider` The .terraform file is most likely stale/unusable.
 Try removing the .terraform and trying again:
 `rm -rf .terraform`

+Error refreshing state: BucketRegionError: incorrect region, the bucket is not in `make sure the environement is correct when running a task, eg: ./tasks dojo-validate ecs-cluster preprod`